RERA Tenancy Law in Dubai : A Complete Guide

 Below are some important terms and provisions of Dubai rent law according to the Real Estate Regulation Agency (RERA).

-• Tenants are responsible for keeping the property in the same good and livable condition as when they signed the property tenancy lease.
-However, note that the landlord can overlook minor damage that wasn’t the tenant’s fault.
+• Tenants are responsible for keeping the property in good and livable condition as when they signed the RERA Dubai tenancy contract.
+However, the landlord can overlook minor damage that wasn’t the tenant’s fault.

-• RERA rental property laws allow the tenant to request significant adjustments to make the property livable.
+• RERA tenancy law allows the tenant to request significant adjustments to make the property livable.
 Unless there is a written agreement between the lessee and owner, the tenant is not required to conduct any repair job or bear any expenses.

 • Unless there is a conflicting deal among the parties, landlords must maintain and repair the building while the tenant occupies it.